-Given that subject matter, I wanted to share a little background as to why I felt this specific story was mine to tell, particularly at a time when concerns surrounding “cultural appropriation” emerge as valid, widely debated, and meritorious of thoughtful conversation.
+Given that subject matter, I wanted to share a little background as to why I felt this specific story was mine to tell, particularly at a time when concerns surrounding “cultural appropriation” are widely debated and deserving of meaningful conversation.

-As a longtime essayist and op-ed writer, I have written frequently on the topic of racism, particularly via my work at The Huffington Post.
-My proximity to dialogue and feedback from many different quarters has kept me aware of the controversies over whose voice gets tell stories of race, who has true insight to offer; who should talk, who should listen, and how we process information from the side we’re not on.
-Even with the sensitivities surrounding those issues, my gut told me I had a worthy and topical story to tell; because of those sensitivities, my mission was to tell it as authentically as I possibly could, allowing the illuminating, sometimes harsh, and often painful viewpoints of each of the characters to be honestly expressed throughout.
+But I’m also aware of, and have occasionally written about, the controversies surrounding white writers including black characters (or any characters outside their own culture) in their literary works, which has sparked a debate about who gets to tell those particular stories; who has true insight to offer; who should talk, who should listen, and how we process information from the side we’re not on.
+Even with the sensitivities surrounding those issues, my gut told me I had a worthy story to tell.
+Because of those sensitivities, I was determined to accomplish that goal as authentically as I could, allowing the unvarnished, sometimes painful, and frequently illuminating viewpoints of each character to be honestly expressed throughout.

 Their meeting was serendipitous.
-Chris, who runs his own sound company, is surrounded largely by members of his own community, and Sidonie is rarely outside the environs of work and its predominantly white clientele… their paths would likely have never crossed.
+Chris, who owns and runs his company, is surrounded largely by members of his own community; Sidonie, conversely, is rarely outside the environs of work and its predominantly white clientele.
 But when the club’s sound manager goes AWOL on the night of a big event, and Chris is hired to come in as a last-minute replacement, destinies collide.

-Immediately drawn to each other, they fall quickly into an unexpected and thrilling relationship, inspiring a spectrum of reaction amongst various family and friends on both sides of their lives.
-But even as their attachment evolves, the day-to-day tensions and disruptions of Chris’s life as a black man in the gritty environs of Chicago quickly become a cultural flashpoint, challenging Sidonie’s privileged worldview, as well as his ability to translate events.
-After an unpredictable and gut-wrenching series of unwarranted police encounters shakes their resilience, it’s the shattering circumstance of a violent arrest, in which Chris is identified as a serial vandal and potential rapist, that sends their lives into free fall.
+Immediately drawn to each other, they fall quickly into an unexpected and thrilling relationship, inspiring myriad reactions amongst family and friends on both sides of their lives.
+But even as their love story evolves, day-to-day tensions, police disruptions, and the micro-aggressions of Chris’s life as a black man in the gritty environs of Chicago become a cultural flashpoint, challenging Sidonie’s privileged worldview and Chris’s ability to translate events.
+After a random and gut-wrenching series of police encounters shakes their resilience, it’s the shattering circumstance of a violent arrest, in which Chris is identified as a serial vandal and potential rapist, that sends their world into free fall.

-He claims his innocence, she believes him, but the forces pushing against them both at this point are many and strong.
-With a looming trial to endure, the dissipating loyalties of key allies, and unforeseen twists that can’t help but trigger doubt and suspicion, Sidonie and Chris are driven to question what they really know of each other and just who to trust.
-As new details emerge, pushing the narrative in surprising directions, they must both decide where their lines of trust and forgiveness are drawn, leading to a powerful and emotional conclusion.
+He claims his innocence, she believes him, but forces pushing against them are many and oppressive.
+With a looming trial to endure, the dissipating loyalties of key allies, and unforeseen twists triggering doubt and suspicion, Sidonie and Chris are driven to question what they really know of each other and just who to trust, leading to a powerful and emotional conclusion.

-THE ALCHEMY OF NOISE is set for an April 9, 2019 release via SHE WRITES PRESS, an award-winning hybrid publisher founded in 2012 by Kamy Wicoff and Brooke Warner.
-A wide-ranging marketing campaign will start in the months leading up to and through the launch; if you’d be interested in being an advance reader or part of a “street team,” or would just like to be included on my emailing list for current updates, please shoot me an email at firstname.lastname@example.org; I’ll be sure to keep you in the loop.
+THE ALCHEMY OF NOISE is set for an April 9, 2019 release via SHE WRITES PRESS, an award-winning hybrid publisher.
+A wide-ranging marketing campaign will be implemented in the months leading up to and through the launch; if you’d be interested in being an advance reader or part of a “street team,” be sure to let me know @ firstname.lastname@example.org.